 Again, many of the options presented there may not be of particular interest to non-developers so best thing you don’t fiddle with them unless you know what you’re doing.

 Clicking the GPU section at the panel bottom reveals additional options for integrated and discrete GPUs installed in your Mac.
-Use these settings to, for instance, enable the GPU option in OS X’s menu bar and more.
+Use these settings to, for instance, enable the GPU option in macOS’s menu bar and more.

 How to enable HiDPI display modes on non-Retina Macs

-And last but not least, Quartz Debug lets you turn on OS X’s HiDPI display modes on older Macs that don’t have a Retina display.
+And last but not least, Quartz Debug lets you turn on macOS’s HiDPI display modes on older Macs that don’t have a Retina display.
 As a quick backgrounder, HiDPI values allow for control over the current scaling factor used for the user interface.

 First select the UI Resolution option in the app’s Window menu and then tick the box next to the box Enable HiDPI display modes.
 When set, a new resolution is applied to the Dock immediately, but applications require a relaunch to pick up the new setting.